Submitting Jobs

 Array jobs

 To submit an array job, you use the --array as a part of your sbatch.
-This option specifies a range of indices that SLURM uses to create multiple tasks from a single job submission.
+This option specifies a range of indices that Slurm uses to create multiple tasks from a single job submission.
 Each task in the array is assigned a unique SLURM_ARRAY_TASK_ID that can be used within your scripts to differentiate between them.

 Array job example